I have written about art benefits before, but here are more benefits on why children should get into art:

 - people who own businesses or patents received up to eight times more exposure to the arts as children than the general public

-- If you look at the mavericks of science and technology you will see a pattern of creative outlets being a key to their childhood
+- many mavericks of science and technology have a pattern of creative outlets that were key to their childhood

-- Creative activity in childhood rewires your brain to think out-of-the-box
+- creative activity in childhood rewires the brain to think out-of-the-box

 - helps with creative problem-solving